 Elementary students are not permitted to leave campus during the school day unless accompanied by a parent or designated guardian.
-If leaving campus becomes necessary, the parent/guardian must check the student out in the office.
+If leaving campus becomes necessary, the parent/guardian must check the student out.

 Bus & Transportation Policies

 Transportation to and from the academy is the responsibility of the parents of the students.